navinpandiyan/hospital-finder-assistant/README.md

 ## Features
 *   **Voice-Activated Interface**: Interact effortlessly through natural spoken language.
-*   **Intelligent Query Recognition**: Understands user intent, extracting location, hospital type, and insurance details from spoken queries.
+*   **Intelligent Query Recognition**: Understands user intent, extracting location, hospital type, and insurance details from spoken queries, with options for spaCy (default) or LLM-based recognition.
 *   **Accurate Hospital Search**: Finds and ranks hospitals by proximity and other specified criteria from an SQLite database.
-*   **Conversational Flow**: Manages chat context to ask clarifying questions and guide users effectively.
+*   **Conversational Flow**: Manages chat context to ask clarifying questions, validating recognized entities (like location) and guiding users effectively.
-*   **Flexible Configuration**: Easily adjust language models, search parameters, and conversational behavior.
+*   **Flexible Configuration**: Easily adjust language models, search parameters, and conversational behavior, including optional LLM usage for NLU and TTS dialogue refinement.

 ## Architecture Highlights
 The bot is built around a `langgraph` StateGraph, which dynamically manages the conversational flow.
 It integrates various AI models for voice processing and understanding, backed by custom tools for: